superstarlifter/doc/docs/how_to/calculate.md

 ## Calculated Fields
 Use calculated fields when you want to change data based on other values in the same row.
-These actions range from basic mathematical operations to if-then statements, to advanced Javascript calculations.
+These actions range from basic mathematical operations to if-then statements and other functions.

 ## How to create a calculation
 How-to video link - https://youtu.be/pC5Fmbb7r1A